Pete Prown

 Pete Prown (born 1963) is an American writer and magazine editor, painter, guitarist, and music journalist.
 He has worked as the editor-in-chief of Guitar Shop magazine and music editor for Vintage Guitar.
-His writing has also appeared in publications such as Guitar Player and Guitar for the Practicing Musician, among dozens of other magazines.
+His writing has also appeared in publications such as Guitar Player, Guitar One, Guitar for the Practicing Musician, Car Stereo Review, Musician's Planet, InTune Monthly, Music Alive, and Philadelphia Magazine.

+From 1993 to 1998 Prown was the editor in chief of the international magazine Guitar Shop, followed by his role as a music editor at Vintage Guitar.
+From 1998 to 2013, Pete Prown was also editor of the gardening magazine Green Scene for the Pennsylvania Horticultural Society, based in Philadelphia.
+He has also edited several books (such as Jane Godshalk's Flower Arranging Secrets), and is an accomplished photographer and communicator.